 [Section 64 inserted by No. 58 of 2010 s.
 49.]

-65. Powers in relation to transitional matters
+65. Regulations about transitional matters

 (1) If there is not sufficient provision in this Part for dealing with a transitional matter, the Governor may make regulations prescribing all matters that are required, necessary or convenient to be prescribed in relation to that matter.